 The pituitary can be damaged by the tumor itself or by treatment such as surgery and radiotherapy.

 In adults, a lack of HGH can cause a number of different problems including:

-- Prader-Willi syndrome - a genetic disorder that causes weak muscle tone, feeding difficulties, poor growth, and delayed development
+- Prader-Willi syndrome: A genetic disorder causes weak muscle tone, feeding difficulties, poor growth, and delayed development.

-- Noonan syndrome - a genetic disorder that interferes with the proper development of various part of the body
+- Noonan syndrome: This genetic disorder interferes with the proper development of various part of the body.

 - Chronic kidney disease